-The aim of this short visit is to ensure that students knowhow to get to their placements, know what to wear, etc. You could also ask the student any questions you might have, for example:
+The aim of this short visit is to ensure that students know how to get to their placements, know where wear, etc. You could also ask the student any questions you might have, for example:

-- ✓ Previous relevant experience this may be the student's first experience in a pharmacy/department. - ✓ Confirm when the student will commence their placement, and ensure you have any required contact details for your student. - ✓ Ensure the student has correct contact details/phone number for your pharmacy/department. - ✓ Discuss the plan for Day 1 of the student's placement (see Student Induction below). - ✓ Introduce the student to other members of your pharmacy team. - ✓ Ensure both you and your student have access to your student's Practice Educators' names, contact phone numbers and email addresses, and contact details for the APPEL office.
-These are available on the APPEL website (www.appel.ie).
+- ✓ Previous relevant experience this may be the student's first experience in a pharmacy/department. - ✓ Confirm when the student will commence their placement, and ensure you have any required contact details for your student. - ✓ Ensure the student has correct contact details/phone number for your pharmacy/department. - ✓ Discuss the plan for Day 1 of the student's placement (see Student Induction below). - ✓ Introduce the student to other members of your pharmacy team. - Ensure both you and your student have access to your student's Practice Educators' names, contact phone numbers and email addresses, and contact details for the APPEL office.
+These are available on the APPEL website (www.appel.ie) and at the end of this handbook.